 How do caterpillars become poisonous?

-A caterpillar is the larval stage of a butterfly or a moth.
 It is interesting to note that these slow-moving critters that may appear to be defenseless to most have developed some interesting ways to protect themselves.
 Among all the techniques, our interest lies in those caterpillars that are venomous.

 Caterpillars spend most of the time munching on leaves.
 Most of these caterpillars have devised a mechanism to store the toxins from the leaves of the plants they eat in glands that are present under their skin.